Our writing. Sometimes funny, sometimes confusing, always English.

 A good rule of thumb is to set the line-height of your web copy to 140% or so.

-The text you’re reading right now is at 145%.
-(It may be different if you’re reading this in an RSS reader, I don’t know.)
-I chose 145% over 140% on purpose and for a couple reasons.
+The text you’re reading right now is at 1.6em, or 160%.
+(It may be different if you’re reading this in an RSS reader.)
+I chose this size on purpose.

-First, my body text uses a serif font called Georgia.
+First, my body text uses a serif font.
 Serifs inherently make the letters seem slightly bigger, tighter and more busy.
 Sans-serif fonts aren’t quite as busy visually, so you may not need quite as much line height.

 Second, Charfish is a spacious site.
 I wanted even the text to breathe well and have plenty of white space, which suits the somewhat minimal design.
 The eye isn’t confused here by closely-packed sentences or dangly letters that run into the lines below.
 It just works.
 And that’s what proper web design is all about.